BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

   - Keylime
     - Tenant Cloud Verifier
     - Tenant Registrar
-    - Provider Tegistrar
+    - Provider Registrar

-- Problem: vTPM is not isolated hardware, can be tampered with or spoofed.
+- Problem: vTPM is not isolated hardware, and can be tampered with or spoofed.
 So we need to extend trust from hardware TPM to vTPM.

 ![System diagram of Keylime implementation](/assets/images/keylime_diagram.png)